querqy/querqy-docs/docs/source/querqy/rewriters/number-unit.rst

       ]
    }

-For Solr, the JSON file is put into the ZooKeeper; for Elasticsearch, the JSON is put into a string value for the property ``config``.
+For Solr, the JSON file is put into the ZooKeeper; for Elasticsearch/OpenSearch, the JSON is put into a string value for the property ``config``.

 .. include:: ../se-section.txt